pipe-cd/pipecd/docs/rfcs/0003-sql-datastore.md

 For queries which uses search function on indexed JSON fields and without using JOIN (in our use-case)

 - On read queries, MySQL has a bit advantage due to its fast read-only characteristic.
 Besides, in case all virtual generated columns are secondary indexed columns, generated column values are materialized in the records of the index, which means MySQL will not recalculate virtual generated columns on query.
-- On `write queries`, PostgreSQL has a bit advantage due to MySQL cost on calculating virtual generated columns on each writes.
+- On write queries, PostgreSQL has a bit advantage due to MySQL cost on calculating virtual generated columns on each writes.

 ref: https://dev.mysql.com/doc/refman/8.0/en/create-table-secondary-indexes.html
 ## Able to keep advantage of schemaless pattern